facebookresearch/hydra/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

-Please see the [guide](https://facebookresearch.github.io/hydra/docs/development/contributing) in the website.
+Please see the [developer guide](https://cli.dev/docs/development/contributing/) on the website.

 ## Pull Requests
-We actively welcome your pull requests.
+We welcome your pull requests.

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your feature branch from `master`.
-2. If you've added code that should be tested, add tests.
+2. If you've added code add suitable tests.
 3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+4. Ensure the test suite and lint pass.
-5. Make sure your code lints.
-6. If you haven't already, complete the Contributor License Agreement ("CLA").
+5. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need